rust-lang/rfcs/text/2603-rust-symbol-name-mangling-v0.md

 // innermost lifetimes, e.g. in `for<'a, 'b> fn(for<'c> fn(...))`,
 // any <lifetime>s in ... (but not inside more binders) will observe
 // the indices 1, 2, and 3 refer to 'c, 'b, and 'a, respectively.
+// The number of bound lifetimes is value of <base-62-number> + 1.
 <binder> = "G" <base-62-number>

 <type> = <basic-type>